Major trial to determine best drug for rare autoimmune disease

 Summary

-This study compares five FDA-approved drugs (rituximab, ravulizumab, inebilizumab, satralizumab, and eculizumab) to see which works best to prevent relapses in people with NMOSD, a rare autoimmune condition that can cause vision loss and paralysis.
-About 160 adults who test positive for a specific antibody will be randomly assigned to one of the treatments.
-The goal is to help patients and doctors choose the safest and most effective option.
+This study compares five FDA-approved drugs—rituximab, ravulizumab, inebilizumab, satralizumab, and eculizumab—to see which best prevents relapses in people with neuromyelitis optica spectrum disorder (NMOSD), a rare autoimmune condition that can cause vision loss and paralysis.
+About 160 adults who test positive for a specific antibody will be randomly assigned to one of the drugs and followed for up to four years.
+The goal is to find the most effective and safest treatment to help patients and doctors make informed choices.

 Disclaimer